 The unreal engine 5 blends all of the AI mentioned above, to portray a visual stunner in the name of the matrix awakens.
 This last part is a free roam mode, where players are allowed to interact with cars parked at the side of the road.
 Players can also fly around the city.

 While exploring the open world, some buildings have fake 3d model designs of their indoor rooms that just makes the game look and feel more realistic.
 The car damage system really good.
 Cars take damage relative to where they are hit, not from pre-scripted damage.

 Players are also allowed to tinker with the settings of the world.
-Such as the angle of the sun, AI visualization, crowd density, traffic density, number of parked cars among others.
+Such as the angle of the sun, AI visualization, crowd density, traffic density, and number of parked cars among others.

-Overall it is a fun experience in understanding the possibilities of gaming with the unreal engine 5 in the near future of gaming.
+Overall it is a fun experience in understanding the possibilities of gaming with unreal engine 5 in the near future of gaming.
 Though there are some kinks that need to be sorted out.
 It’s still worth the time.